HL7/cqf-measures/input/pages/measure-terminology-service.md

     8. library: Returning any valueset that is referenced by the given library url (optionally versioned)
     9. measure: Returning any valueset that is referenced by the given measure url (optionally versioned)
     10. artifact: Returning any valueset that directly or indirectly references or is referenced by the given artifact url (optionally versioned)
-    11. servers SHOULD support the _text,
-        servers SHOULD support _content search parameters (as described in the base spec here https://hl7.org/fhir/search.html#text)
+    11. servers SHOULD support the _text and _content search parameters (as described in the base spec here https://hl7.org/fhir/search.html#text)

 10. SHALL Support [ValueSet/$validate-code](http://hl7.org/fhir/R4/valueset-operation-validate-code.html)
     1. SHALL support the url parameter